im-0/fedora-rpm.bitcoin/README.md

 $ sudo dnf copr enable eklitzke/bitcoin
 ```

-Afterwards you should install at least one of `bitcoin-qt` or `bitcoind`.
+Afterwards you should install the `bitcoin-qt` for the graphical program, or
+`bitcoind` for the daemon/command line interface.

 If you choose to use `bitcoind`, note that by default it sets up a system-wide
 installation with the following characteristics: